zopefoundation/meta/config/README.rst

 --with-pypy
   Enable PyPy support.
 (Only needed one time as it is stored in .meta.cfg.)

---without-py2
+--without-legacy-python
-  The package does not support Python 2, so do not test for it.
-Also drops support for PyPy2 and Python 3.5 (Only needed one time as it is stored in .meta.cfg.)
+  The package does not support Python versions which reached their end-of-life.
+  (Currently this means dropping support for Python 2.7 and 3.5.)
+This as well drops support for PyPy2.
+(Only needed one time as it is stored in .meta.cfg.)

 --with-docs
   Enable building the documentation using Sphinx.
 (Only needed one time as it